21st April 2019

 Through the open window of my room at The Sanctuary part of the Kiawah Island Golf Resort I could hear the waves of the Atlantic Ocean pounding the beach on the far side of the hotel gardens.
 One of many wonderful memories.

 The Kiawah Island Resort occupies the major part of Kiawah Island.
 This sea island, or barrier island, on the Atlantic coast of the United States is twenty-five miles southwest of Charleston in Charleston County, South Carolina.
-It is primarily a private beach and golf resort and renowned as a wildlife habitat.
+It is primarily a private beach and golf resort and renowned as a wildlife habitat offering many opportunities to enjoy this spectacular island.

 Birds Flocking to the Beach on Kiawah Island